maskey08/maskey08/README.md

 - 👋 Hi, I’m @maskey08
-- 👀 I’m interested in programming
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning react native
+- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...